Morlabs/Contributions/README.md

 ## Governance and Fairness

-Our governance is driven by the Hats Protocol, ensuring community-led decision-making.
+Our governance is powered by [Hats Protocol] (https://hatsprotocol.xyz), ensuring community-led decision-making.
 This enhances transparency and accountability across Mor Labs.

 ## Conflict Resolution